Know the rules before you start

 Development contributions may be applicable, please check the policy here to see if your development will include development contributions.

-You may also want to apply for a new water connection, this way you can track each residential units water usage.
+You may also want to apply for a new water connection; this way you can track each residential unit's water usage.
 Please apply here.

 Was this page useful?

-Page last updated: 11:36am Wed 14 January 2026
+Page last updated: 03:15pm Thu 05 February 2026